-Handling planned maintenance notifications for Linux virtual machines
+Handling planned maintenance notifications

 Azure periodically performs updates to improve the reliability, performance, and security of the host infrastructure for virtual machines.
 Updates are changes like patching the hosting environment or upgrading and decommissioning hardware.
-A majority of these updates are performed without any impact to the hosted virtual machines.
+A majority of these updates are completed without any impact to the hosted virtual machines.
 However, there are cases where updates do have an impact:

 Planned maintenance that requires a reboot is scheduled in waves.
 Each wave has different scope (regions).

 - A wave starts with a notification to customers.
 By default, notification is sent to Service Administator and Co-Administrators.
 You can add more recipients and messaging options like email, SMS, and webhooks, using Activity Log Alerts.

 - Once a notification goes out, a self-service window is made available.
 During this window, you can query which of your virtual machines are affected and start maintenance based on your own scheduling needs.
 The self-service window is typically about 35 days.

 - After the self-service window, a scheduled maintenance window begins.
 At some point during this window, Azure schedules and applies the required maintenance to your virtual machine.